jarviscanada/jarvis_data_eng_TinaLee/springboot/README.md

   throw an exception.
 - **DAO layer:** The layer that perform CRUD functionalities.
 It connects and retrieve data from external data source.
 In our application it fetches stock information from IEX Cloud and persist and retrieve data from PostgreSQL.
-- **SpringBoot:** WebServlet/TomCat in springboot handles the http client requests and packages http reponse back to the client.
+- **SpringBoot:** WebServlet/TomCat in springboot handles the http client requests and packages http response back to the client.
 On the other hand, IoC container in springboot manage components (Controller, Service and Dao) and dependencies.
 - **PSQL and IEX**: External data source, where we fetch and persist our data.
 PSQL is used to store trader profile,